- > CSR (Corporate Social Responsibility)

 Other Daiichi Sankyo group companies around the world have also already provided a variety of support, including donations, to meet specific needs in their own countries or regions.

-Our U.S. affiliate, Daiichi Sankyo, Inc., has made donations to Americares, the American Red Cross, and other local organizations with programs dedicated to addressing the COVID-19 pandemic.
+Our U.S. affiliate, Daiichi Sankyo, Inc., has made donations totaling USD $645,000 to Healthcare Ready, Americares, the American Red Cross, and other local organizations with programs dedicated to addressing the COVID-19 pandemic.
 Furthermore, US employees with appropriate medical or healthcare credentials are allowed to take extra time away from work to volunteer their time to help alleviate the pressure on those on the healthcare front-lines who are taking care of patients.

 Our European affiliates have supported a large number of local and regional organizations in the form of both financial and in-kind donations, including equipment for hospitals.

-● In Spain, the local Daiichi Sankyo affiliate donated 340,000 euros worth of urgently needed medical equipment to medical institutions.
+● In Spain, the company donated 340,000 euros worth of urgently needed medical equipment to medical institutions.

-● Also, in Portugal, Ireland, France and Belgium, the local Daiichi Sankyo affiliates donated a total of 48,000 euros to healthcare institutions and associations.
+● In Belgium, France, Ireland, Portugal and Turkey, Daiichi Sankyo group companies donated a total of 70,000 euros to healthcare institutions and associations.

 Details of further support by Daiichi Sankyo group companies worldwide will be made public on this page as they become available.